Using the OpenID Connect Hybrid Flow

 parameter with the value used in the request to the authorization endpoint.

-All of these must be form URL encoded; JSON isn’t allowed.
+All of these parameters must be form URL encoded according to the specification.
+JSON is not supported.

-This call is authenticated; the client must prove its identity by authenticating.
+The call is authenticated which means the client must prove its identity by authenticating.
 There are various ways that this can be done, but the most common is to use the client ID together with a secret.
-The ID must be the same one that was used in the request to the OAuth server’s authorization endpoint.
+The ID must be the same one that was used in the request to the authorization endpoint of the Authorization Server.
 The ID and secret can be sent in either of two ways:

 - In the form-URL-encoded request body together with the other parameters.
 In this case, the parameters